caravanaweb/secret-santa-app/README.md

 ## Getting Started

-- Clone this repository: `git clone https://github.com/juarezpaf/ionic-secret-santa.git`
+- Clone this repository
 - Run `npm install`
-- Install the ionic CLI (`npm install -g ionic`)
+- Install the Ionic CLI & Cordova (`npm install -g ionic cordova`)
 - Run `ionic serve` in a terminal from the project root
 - Have fun

 ## Pages & Use Cases